-There are 55 strategies and 274 actions across 7 topic areas in the TAP.
+There are 56 strategies and 304 actions across 7 topic areas and 3 strategies and 20 actions in the Progress section of the TAP.
 We will track progress on these strategies and actions as: completed, in progress, or not yet started.
 Our goal is to have 100% of the actions completed or in progress by 2030.
 We acknowledge that some are more difficult to accomplish than others and that conditions will change over the next 10 years.
 There will be some things we set out to do that will remain undone at the end of 10 years, due to changing priorities, lack of partnership opportunities or better ideas replacing what is laid out in this plan.